Fuyukai/asyncwebsockets/docs/source/index.rst

 .. code-block:: python3

+    from wsproto.events import DataReceived

     async for evt in websocket:
-        if isinstance(evt, WebsocketBytesMessage):
+       if isinstance(evt, DataReceived):
-            await websocket.send_message(b"Thanks for the message!")
+          await websocket.send(b"Thanks for the data!")

-.. automethod:: asyncwebsockets.ws.ClientWebsocket.send_message
+.. automethod:: asyncwebsockets.websocket.Websocket.send
     :async:

 Finally, the websocket can be closed with the usage of :meth:`.ClientWebsocket.close`: